The Film Career of Hedy Lamarr: From Riches to Rags

 From that point on Hedy worked as a private contractor.
 Her first picture working as such was Strange Woman.
 “Hotter than Tondelayo” was the come-on.
 But Strange Woman was only a mild success.
 Variety magazine, referring to the film, wrote: “Hedy, more beautiful than ever, bit off more than she could chew.
 So the chewing was done by the other members of the cast, and what was chewed was the scenery.”

 Hedy’s performances were hard to figure.
 Whether it was the director, her admitted weakness for picking bad scripts, the caliber of her co-stars or simply her frame of mind at the time, Hedy could be very good or decidedly mediocre in her roles.
-In 1957 she made an execrable portrayal of Joan of Arc in The Story of Mankind.
-(Don’t ever watch it!)
+Regarding the latter, in 1957 she produced an execrable portrayal of Joan of Arc in The Story of Mankind.
+(Fans of Hedy should never watch it!)